Looking Back: Our Biggest Projects and Milestones of 2024

 Local Color has always been ambitious, but 2024 was a banner year for us.
 We made significant strides toward maximizing our cultural impact for our community partners and the artists we SERVE.
 That led to some unforgettable projects that made Local Color as visible as it’s ever been.

 We also did something scary: we asked for help.
 After starting the year with a staff of six, we ended with a staff of ELEVEN!
-This includes a Local Commons Project Associate, Creative Services Associate, Creative Experiences Associate, a full-time Communications Manager, and an Interim Creative Experiences Manager (we’ll see you soon, Janet!).
+This includes new Local Commons Project Associate Heidi, new Creative Services Associate Rachel, new Creative Experiences Coordinator Wednesday, now-full-time Communications Manager Brandon, and Interim Creative Experiences Manager Jessica Carmen (we’ll see you soon, Janet!).
 Our great hope was that more warm bodies would mean more team impact, and that’s certainly been the case!

 As has become tradition, we recap all we accomplished in 2024.
 Grab your drink of choice, and set aside about 15 minutes to read through our strides.